A practical playbook for faculty, staff, and administrators — 2026 edition

 Design context for an AI safety assistant in science labs.
 Include safety protocols, equipment knowledge, and emergency procedures.

-Educational Context Engineering Frameworks
+Context Engineering Frameworks for Colleges

 C